Syria Mosque

-Located at 4400 Bigelow Boulevard, it held numerous events over the years, mainly highlighted by concerts of the Pittsburgh Symphony Orchestra and numerous internationally recognized music performers, as well as political rallies and speeches.
-Despite community efforts to have Syria Mosque designated a historic landmark, the building was demolished August 27, 1991.
+Located at 4400 Bigelow Boulevard, it held numerous events over the years, mainly highlighted by concerts of the Pittsburgh Symphony Orchestra and numerous internationally recognized music performers, as well as comedians and political rallies and speeches.
+In addition to the main theater, events also took place in the building's smaller "Syria Mosque Ballroom" space.

 The Medinah Temple in Chicago (constructed one year after this building by the same firm) is a similar building still in existence (though now converted to retail space).